Loadable Modules - Extending the mesibo Platform

 }

-Mesibo initializes each module by calling a module initialization function.
-The naming convention for this function is mesibo_module_<module name>_init.
-For example, if your module name is chatbot, the name of your initialization function MUST be mesibo_module_chatbot_init.
+mesibo initializes each module by calling a function named mesibo_module_<module_name>_init.
+For example, if your module name is chatbot, the function must be named mesibo_module_chatbot_init.
+If this function is not defined, mesibo will fail to load the module.

-2. mod of type mesibo_module_t*, pointer to mesibo module configuration structure.
-Mesibo allocates this structure and passes it to module.
-The module must initialize this structure with the callback function pointer and the module description.
+2. mod — pointer to the module structure allocated by mesibo.
+The module must populate this with callback function pointers and a description.

 int mesibo_module_skeleton_init(mesibo_int_t version, mesibo_module_t *m, mesibo_uint_t len) {